Large Grant Seed-corn Funding Scheme

 Engaging stakeholders in the history of the biological clock led by Dr Edmund Ramsden (History),

-Short Forms in the Global Literary Marketplace led by Dr Rehana Ahmed (English and Drama) and Dr Shital Pravinchandra (Languages, Linguistics and Film).
+Short Forms in the Global Literary Marketplace led by Dr Rehana Ahmed and Dr Shital Pravinchandra (both from the School of the Arts).

 Economic Cost of Violence in Brazil led by Dr Pedro Souza (Economics and Finance),